In this section

 Tamara Sher, PhD

-Dr. Tamara Sher (she/her) is a Professor in the Department of Psychology and now serves as the Director of Clinical Education.
-She obtained her Ph.D. in Clinical Psychology from the University of North Carolina – Chapel Hill under the mentorship of Dr. Donald Baucom, a leader and pioneer in the field of Cognitive Behavioral Couples Therapy (CBCT).
+Dr. Tamara Sher (she/her) is a Professor in the Department of Psychology and now serves as the Director of Clinical Training (DCT).
+She obtained her PhD in Clinical Psychology from the University of North Carolina – Chapel Hill under the mentorship of Dr. Donald Baucom, a leader and pioneer in the field of Cognitive Behavioral Couples Therapy (CBCT).
 Although Dr. Sher joined the faculty of RFUMS in 2020, she has been an academic in a variety of settings throughout her career beginning with her internship and junior faculty appointment at Rush University Medical Center and most recently at Northwestern University.
 She is a licensed clinical psychologist and has maintained a private practice throughout her career which has allowed her decades of clinical experience to inform her research questions, teaching and mentorship.

-Dr. Sher will be accepting a student for the 2022/2023 academic year.
+Dr. Sher will not be accepting students for the 2024/2025 academic year.

 Publications